Trigger Point Therapy - Treating Achilles Tendinitis

 Soleus - Common Trigger Point Sites

-Self help trigger point massage
+Self help trigger point massage (hard ball)

 This technique involves locating the heart of the trigger/tender point.
 When this is compressed it may well trigger a specific referred pain map (preferably reproducing your symptoms).
 This technique involves applying direct, gentle and sustained pressure to the point, as follows: